Author. Certified Coach. Catalytic Speaker.

 Author bio

-Singing Riptide (Press 53, Summer 2025) charts Cheryl Wilder’s journey from personal, all-consuming shame; through the intergenerational forgiveness that made self-forgiveness possible; to self-realization and belonging.
+Singing Riptide (Press 53, Sept.
+2025) charts Cheryl Wilder’s journey from personal, all-consuming shame; through the intergenerational forgiveness that made self-forgiveness possible; to self-realization and belonging.
 A companion to Anything That Happens (Press 53)—the collection that chronicles the root of Wilder’s shame and how she navigated the immediate aftermath—Singing Riptide was supported by the North Carolina Arts Council, a division of the Department of Natural and Cultural Resources, with funding from the National Endowment for the Arts and Durham Arts Council, local grants administrator.

 Community leadership